Guake/guake/docs/source/user/features.rst

 Guake allows you to choose a different Gtk theme than your environment.

+.. note:: You need to restart Guake after changing the GTK theme.

 Quick Open, hyperlink and Search on web
 =======================================